natalieagus/50005/docs/OS/11-filesystem.md

 #### 2. **Pipes and Interprocess Communication (IPC)**

 * **`pipe(fd[2])`**
-  Creates a unidirectional pipe; returns two file descriptors—one for reading, one for writing.
+  Creates a unidirectional pipe; returns two file descriptors: one for reading, one for writing.

 * **`socketpair(domain, type, protocol, sv[2])`**
   Creates a pair of connected sockets; useful for bidirectional communication.